top of page

 As reflected from RPJMN 2020-2024, the establishment of capital city out of Java Island is considered as a fair approach in terms of spatial and economic growth, as an economic stimulus to push the economic diversification of Kalimantan Island, source of new and sustainable economic growth for Kalimantan Island and easter regions of Indonesia, and to negate the inequality between regions, through smart governance policies.

-The plan then further contextualized by the promulgation of Law No. 3/2022 which specifically established Indonesia’s Capital City named IKN – located in East Kalimantan province – and IKN Authority on 15 February 2023.
-However, the official migration of status, function, and duties of capital city from DKI Jakarta to IKN shall be further established by virtue of presidential decree.
-As of now, there has been no issuance of such which can be understood that the function of capital city remains in DKI Jakarta for the time being.
+The plan then further contextualized by the promulgation of Law 3/2022 which specifically established Indonesia’s Capital City named IKN – located in East Kalimantan province – and IKN Authority on 15 February 2023.
+On November 30, 2024, pursuant to Law 2/2024, the Province of the Special Capital Region of Jakarta was redesignated as the Province of the Special Region of Jakarta.
+This regulation marks the official migration of status, function, and duties of capital city from DKI Jakarta to IKN.

 1.png